ComposableAnalytics/companalytics-x9/readme.md

 1. Some classes, notably the various classes modeling each type of record in the X9 file (`X9Record`s), contain a method for quickly setting the values of some fields based on a limited set of arguments and populating other fields with JPMorgan's defaults.
 There are also `DataContract` classes under `CompAnalytics.X9.JPMorganAuthoring` that specifically model only the non-static fields needed when sending these files to JPMorgan.
 While these have been left in for compatibility with our original use case, these specialized classes & methods can be safely ignored and the library can be used for general-purpose X9 file creation.
 1. To reduce complexity, the library only supports one dynamic-length field per record.
 As a result, the Image View Data Record (`Records.ImageViewDatRecord`) supports arbitrary-length image data (Field 19), but the other dynamic-length fields in that record are not supported and must be left empty to produce a valid file.
 This includes Field 17, the digital signature, and Field 15, the image reference key.
 The corresponding length fields for these two fields (14 and 16, respectively), must also be left at their default value, `0`, indicating that the fields both have a length of zero bytes.
 1. Images are provided to the `ImageViewDataRecord` by supplying a byte[] representing the image file.
 These must be from TIFF images compressed with CCITT Group 4.
 Check your institution for image dimension and resolution requirements.
-1. Currently, the library does not support reading ICLr return files for returned checks.
-There are plans to support these in the future.

 Additionally, the library takes a dependency on Entity Framework due to its reliance on `CompAnalytics.Contracts`, our base assembly for all `DataContracts` sent over the wire in the [Composable](https://composable.ai) data analytics platform, of which this library is a component.
 We would like to remove this dependency, but we currently aren't able to.
 None of the Entity Framework types referenced by `CompAnalytics.Contracts` are used by `CompAnalytics.X9`, so as long as you can include the EF dependency and resolve any type load issues, you won't need to worry about runtime errors caused by version mismatches.